jontek2/A-better-print_start-macro/README.md

   ##  Uncomment for bed mesh (1 of 2)
   #BED_MESH_CLEAR       # Clear old saved bed mesh (if any)

-  # Checks if the bed temp is higher than 90c then trigger a heatsoak.
+  # Checks if the bed temp is higher than 90c - if so then trigger a heatsoak.
   {% if params.BED|int > 90 %}
     SET_DISPLAY_TEXT MSG="Heating bed: {target_bed}"    # Display info on the display
     STATUS_HEATING                                      # Set SB-leds to heating-mode
-    M106 S255                                           # Turn on the PT-fan
+    M106 S255                                           # Turns on the PT-fan

     ##  Uncomment if you have a Nevermore.
-    #SET_PIN PIN=nevermore VALUE=1                      # Turn on the nevermore
+    #SET_PIN PIN=nevermore VALUE=1                      # Turns on the nevermore

     G1 X{x_wait} Y{y_wait} Z15 F9000                    # Go to the center of the bed
     M190 S{target_bed}                                  # Set the target temp for the bed SET_DISPLAY_TEXT MSG="Heatsoaking to: {target_chamber}c"                        # Display info on the display
-    TEMPERATURE_WAIT SENSOR="temperature_sensor chamber" MINIMUM={target_chamber}   # Wait for chamber to reach desired temp.
+    TEMPERATURE_WAIT SENSOR="temperature_sensor chamber" MINIMUM={target_chamber}   # Wait for chamber to reach desired temp

-  # If the bed temp is not over 90c, then it skips the heatsoak and just heats up to set temp with a 5min soak.
+  # If the bed temp is not over 90c, then it skips the heatsoak and just heats up to set temp with a 5min soak
   {% else %}
     SET_DISPLAY_TEXT MSG="Heating bed: {target_bed}c"   # Display info on the display
     STATUS_HEATING                                      # Set SB-leds to heating-mode
     G1 X{x_wait} Y{y_wait} Z15 F9000                    # Go to the center of the bed
     M190 S{target_bed}                                  # Set the target temp for the bed SET_DISPLAY_TEXT MSG="Wait for 5min"                # Display info on the display
     G4 P300000                                          # Wait 5 min for the bedtemp to stabilize
   {% endif %}

   # Heating nozzle to 150 degrees.
-This helps with getting a correct Z-home.
+This helps with getting a correct Z-home
   SET_DISPLAY_TEXT MSG="Heating hotend: 150c"          # Display info on the display
   M109 S150                                            # Heats the nozzle to 150c